galexwade/VanillaJS_Mini_Projects/README.md

-# 20 mini frontend projects build from scratch with HTML5, CSS3, and JavaScript.
+# Mini frontend projects build from scratch with HTML5, CSS3, and JavaScript.